1-Why do you use HP heaters in power plants?

 In open type feed water heaters steam directly mixes with feed water.
 Steam pressure used is lower < 5 kg/cm2

-In closed type feed water heaters steam directly mixes with feed water.
+In closed type feed water heaters steam does not directly mix with feed water.
 Steam pressure used is high > 5 kg/cm2, these are shell & tube type heat exchangers

 7-What are the pipe lines connected to HP heaters?